A short description

-Another expression of confidence in the no-allowance shooting philosophy was Air Ministry specification F11/37 which specified a cannon armament in a power operated turret -Of the three companies who tendered to this specification, two (Armstrong Whitworth and Bristol) had turrets that could only traverse through the forward hemisphere and hence were plainly designed with no-allowance attacks in mind.
+Another expression of confidence in the no-allowance shooting philosophy was Air Ministry specification F11/37 which specified a cannon armament in a power-operated turret.
+Of the three companies who tendered to this specification, two (Armstrong Whitworth and Bristol) had turrets that could only traverse through the forward hemisphere and hence were plainly designed with no-allowance attacks in mind.

 The Armstrong Whitworth design for Air Ministry Specification F11/37 was powered by two Merlin engines in "pusher" configuration.
-Its armament of four 20mm cannon was accomodated in a turret which could be rotated only around the forward hemisphere.
+Its armament of four 20mm cannon was accommodated in a turret which could be rotated only around the forward hemisphere.
 The cannons could not be depressed far enough to fire horizontally, clearly showing it was intended to be used in no-allowance attacks.

 The Bristol tender to specification F11/37 came in two versions.
 The first with a pair of Hercules engines and a second "scaled up" version with two of the bigger Centaurus engines.
-Both features a turret with four 20mm cannon that could only be operated in the forward quadrant.
+Both features a turret with four 20mm cannon that could only be operated in the forward hemisphere.
 The aircraft layout is similar to the Grumman XF5F Skyrocket although much larger.

 F22/39 was an Air Ministry Specification written around the Type 414 twin-engined fighter design being developed by Vickers.
 This clearly has no-allowance sighting at the heart of the thinking behind the design and can be seen as the rational successor to the Vickers COW gun fighter of the previous decade.
 It envisioned a streamlined monoplane two-seater fighter (looking a little like a DH Mosquito but with a twin-rudder tail) mounting a large 40 mm cannon in the nose in a remotely controlled turret which could be elevated for no-allowance shooting.

 The Vickers Type 414 design tendered to specification F6/39.
-Successor to the Vickers "COW" fighter of a decade before.
+A successor to the Vickers "COW" fighter of a decade before.
 Powered by two RR Griffon engines and mounting its 40mm gun in the nose.
 The gunner sat beside the pilot with his head in a perspex blister.
 The gun installation and sighting installation were tested successfully in place of the front turret of a Wellington bomber.

 Something that you have to keep in mind when reviewing British interest in no allowance shooting is that it was seen as a way to counter enemy bombers attacking the UK.
 It was never anticipated that those bombers might be escorted by nimble single-engined fighters.
 It was the German territorial gains of over-running France, Belgium and Holland that put Britain within range of German Bf109 escort fighters.
 The presence of these escorts during the Battle of Britain quickly dampened enthusiasm for no-allowance shooting for daylight fighters.
-However for night-fighters no-allowance shooting was still seen as desirable and this led to specification F18/40 calling for a fighter with forward-facing cannon armament with a turret with machine-guns capable of being used against night-bombers from below.
+However, for night-fighters no-allowance shooting was still seen as desirable and this led to specification F18/40 calling for a fighter with forward-facing cannon armament with a turret with machine-guns capable of being used against night-bombers from below.

 The Boulton Paul P97B was one of the tenders for F18/40.
 It was a big twin-boom design powered by two Napier Sabre engines.
-Armament was a type-A four gun turret as used on the Defiant along with two forward firing 20mm cannon.
+Armament was a type-A four gun turret as used on the Defiant along with two forward-firing 20mm cannon.
 Quite similar in layout to the US Northrop P-61 Black Widow night-fighter.

 It was in Germany instead that upward shooting was developed to its full combat potential as a weapon of the Luftwaffe night-fighter force.
 Here it does not seem to have been the result of any official development, rather it was a series of one-off trials by individual pilots and armament technicians that led to its adoption.

-* I've had some people express doubts about the fact that the Defiant's guns could be fired by the pilot - Can I just point out this quote from the Defiant Pilot's Notes (AP1592B) - Section 1 Paragraph 2: "The control column is operated in the normal way and is mounted on the forward edge of the pilot's seat.
+² I've had some people express doubts about the fact that the Defiant's guns could be fired by the pilot - Can I just point out this quote from the Defiant Pilot's Notes (AP1592B) - Section 1 Paragraph 2: "The control column is operated in the normal way and is mounted on the forward edge of the pilot's seat.
 The spade-grip is of standard type and incorporating a brake operating level (47) , and a gun-firing push-button (48) for use when the gun-firing control is taken over by the pilot."
 The numbers 47 + 48 refer to numbers on the associated diagram of the pilots cockpit.
 The turret had a switch to transfer control of firing the guns to the pilot.
 This link <click here> takes you to an on-line copy of the Defiant Pilots notes on the WWW2 aircraft .net forum (you'll have to register to view it).
-If you look at this RAF training film on youtube at the link here <click here> you can see the three position switch clearly marked "Pilot- Off - Gunner".
+If you look at this RAF training film on youtube at the link here <click here> you can see the three-position switch clearly marked "Pilot- Off - Gunner".

-For details of the many remarkable designs covered in F9/37, F11/37, F22/39 and F18/40 can I recommend "British Secret Projects: Fighters & Bombers 1935-1950" by Tony Buttler ISBN 1 85780 179 2 It was published by Midland Counties Publishing (an imprint of Ian allan Publishing).
+For details of the many remarkable designs covered in F9/37, F11/37, F22/39 and F18/40 can I recommend "British Secret Projects: Fighters & Bombers 1935-1950" by Tony Buttler ISBN 1 85780 179 2 It was published by Midland Counties Publishing (an imprint of Ian Allan Publishing).

 "The British Aircraft Specifications File" by KJ Meekcoms and EB Morgan ISBN 0 85130 220 3, published by Air Britain also covers these designs but in much less detail and without any illustrations or diagrams.